GenuineMiyashita/Frontendmentor.io/workit-landing-page/README.md

 ### What I learned

-As usual, my experience with React, Tailwind, and TypeScript continue to increase with each project/challenge I tackle.
-With this solution, I figured the list of different character attributes was a good opportunity to work with a list element and populate it through the .map().
-It took me a while to sort out the individual buttons for each attribute and I still feel as if it could of been done better.
+Because this challenge required a mobile, tablet, and desktop view.
+I gained some valuable experience in media queries and the dev tools.
+I don't talk about the dev tools a lot even though I'm always using them, however, since this challenge was a lot more in-depth compared to previous challenges, I used the dev tools a lot more to double check if certain CSS was being applied/ignored in unintended ways.
+Additionally, I gained experience in setting up custom classes using Tailwind syntax to help reduce redundant Tailwind classes.

 ### Continued development

 Same as usual, I want to continue development on React, Tailwind, and TypeScript.
-I'm going to start tackling larger challenges on Frontend that will provide more in-depth practice that you only experience with more complex projects.
+This was my first "larger" challenge completed and I thoroughly enjoyed it as I feel that I get to step away with a lot of good information in using React, Tailwind, and TypeScript.
+My only issue is that I want to start pushing myself to be more declarative in TypeScript, at the moment, it's mainly just a basic error guide.
+However, I want to start using interfaces, types, etc more.

 ## Author